videojs/video.js/CONTRIBUTING.md

   You'll be prompted for title and description for the Pull Request.
 After that, your Pull Request will be submitted to video-js.

-11. You're Done! (except for cleanup).
+11. You're Done! (except for cleanup.)
 And grunt can help with that too!

   First, checkout your feature or issue branch:
   ```bash